PhilipAxelrod/blog/index.md

 ## Welcome to my tech blog!

-I am a rising senior studying mathematics at the College of Creative Studies at UC Santa Barbara, but my interests are not limited to math.
-Checkout some of the tech projects I've been working on!
-Whether you're interested in data science and artificial intelligence, or web development and scripting, or spatial localization, I guarantee you'll find something interesting in my projects.
+I am a recent graduate with a B.S. in mathematics from the College of Creative Studies at UC Santa Barbara, but my interests are not limited to just math.
+If you're interested in data science, artificial intelligence, scripting, or spatial localization, you'll probably find something interesting in about my tech projects.
 Checkout my blog posts below!